 Before you request an uncontested divorce action in Washington, you and your spouse must agree on all of the following issues:

 In Washington, divorcing spouses (contested or uncontested) must meet the state's residency requirement before the court accepts the case.
-To prove residency, you must demonstrate at least one the following:
+To prove residency, you must demonstrate at least one of the following:

 Additionally, if you're requesting an uncontested divorce, you must: